alejandrorgijon/plada_package/README.md

 # Acknowledgements

 Thanks Armando Pacheco Valenciana for your help testing the package.

-# Citation

-Rodríguez-Gijón, A. Plada: a R package to PLAy with your DAta [Computer software]. https://github.com/alejandrorgijon/plada
+Thanks Sarahi L. Garcia for your useful advice.